 After graduating from Future University Hakodate, Faculty of Architecture, Minoru Ito gained interaction design experience through the R&D project at GK TECH Inc., and production of museum exhibitions.
 Skilled at prototyping and developing installations using visual programming tool “vvvv”, in 2014, he published “vvvvook – A GUIDE TO VISUAL PROGRAMMING FOR PROTOTYPING.”
 He is also involved in plugin development and holds workshops both domestically and internationally.
 He joined Takram in 2015.

-Pursuing a Ph.D. at Keio University, his current developments are in AI, tangible user interface, virtual reality and haptic devices.
-In Japan since 2009 to create innovative design by combining 3D visualizations and concept work, he aims through Takram to introduce new types of creative processes and meaningful experiences at the intersection of design and technology.
+Pursuing a Ph.D. at Keio University, his current developments are in artificial neural networks, soft robotics and haptic devices.
+In Japan since 2009 to create innovative design by combining 3D visualizations and research work, he aims through Takram to introduce new types of creative processes and meaningful experiences at the intersection of design and technology.

 Sho Tanaka seeks to find beauty in relationships between industry and culture.
 He is centered on product design, and is involved in a wide range of work relating to lifestyles including visual design, brand development, and UI design.
 After managing his own design company, he joined Takram in 2015.